f00barbob/crosspipe/README.md

 It did not seem like 86Box can handle reconnections, so you will probably need to restart your emulators before restarting this program if something goes wrong.

-This code should also compile in .Net Framework 4.x.
+This code should also compile in .Net Framework 4.x. (currently in .Net 8.0 because I was too lazy to change it)

+The license is MIT; please don't come crying to me.